tranhelen/tranhelen/_posts/2019-06-23-thebalancingact.md

 layout: post
 title: The Balancing Act
 date: 2019-06-23
-excerpt: You sink in ten years of your life and you feel stretched.
-At the end of the decade you look back and you say to yourself, "Well, that didn't need to be so stressful," and so that's what you tell...
+excerpt: You sink ten years of your life into your career and you feel stretched.
+At the end of the decade you look back and you say to yourself, "Well, that didn't need to be so stressful," and so that's what...
 ---

-You sink in ten years of your life and you feel stretched.
-At the end of the decade you look back and you say to yourself, "Well, that didn't need to be so stressful," and so that's what you tell people entering the industry: chill out, work less, it's going to be okay.
-Find work-life balance.
+You sink ten years of your life into your career and you feel stretched.
+At the end of the decade you look back and you say to yourself, "Well, that didn't need to be so stressful," and so that's what you tell people entering the industry: chill out, work less, it's going to be okay. _Find work-life balance._

 I feel a little bit irresponsible when I tell people that because it's not really what I want to say.